 Right-click on the publication line and select Deploy.

-You should see the table be created on the target server and the data moved over.
+You should see the table being created on the target server and the data moving over to it.

 If there is a VPN or firewall between any of the machines you will have to provide network access from the machine the Replication Agent is running on to both the target and source server.
 The port you will need to open is the ISAM (NoSQL) port each server is using.
 The port the server uses is based on the server name.
 For the default name of FAIRCOMS, the port will be 5597.
 For other server names, check the ctstatus.fcs file in the servers "data" directory for the port in use by searching for a line similar to: